Patrick da Silva (Danish footballer)

-Patrick da Silva (born 23 October 1994) is a Danish professional footballer who plays as a left back for Faroese club KÍ.
-He has also represented Denmark at youth level.
+Patrick da Silva (born 23 October 1994) is a Danish professional footballer who plays as a left back.
+He has represented Denmark at the youth level.

 Career

 Brøndby

 Da Silva made his Brøndby IF debut (in jersey number 35) at the age of eighteen.
 He was in the starting line-up in a 0–2 home defeat against Randers FC on 3 March 2013.
 He retained his spot, despite the fact that he formally belonged to Brøndby IF's U19 squad, for the remaining 13 games of the season in which Brøndby got clear of relegation and ended up as 9th in the Danish Superliga.

 Da Silva got his first call-up for the Danish national U19 team on 19 March 2013 by national U19-coach Thomas Frank.
 Patrick got his international debut in the away 1–1 draw against France U19 on Stade de Auch and he scored his first U19-international goal 4 June 2013 in the 5–0 win against the Czech Republic in the UEFA Elite Round.

 Da Silva got promoted to the first team 1 July 2013 and handed jersey number 23.